Abdelrhman-Hosny/image-tagging-tools/README.md

 > A tool to create file cache in the form of SQLite database, add data to and fetch from it.
 File cache contains attributes for each file in given directory or folder.
 The attributes for each file are represented by the following fields in file cache SQLite database table: `hash_id`, `file_name`, `path`, `type`, `is_archive`, `n_content` and `container_archive`.

 ## Module Description
-The File Cache module defined in `cache_file.py` contains the class definition with the following functions:
+The file cache module defined in `cache_file.py` contains the class definition with the following functions:

 * _class_  `cache_file`.__`FileCache`__ - A class to construct file cache object.
 * __`create_file_cache`__(_`out_dir = './output'`_, _`db_name = 'file_cache.sqlite'`_) - Method to create file cache database with default name `file_cache.sqlite` and default location in project `./output` directory.
 The file cache database will not be created if the database with same name path already exist.